 Unfortunately, the tackiness of the grips will wear out relatively quickly, which means you may need to replace the grip often.

 I loved the price.
-For buyers on a budget, that will be the most enticing aspect of this grips.
+For buyers on a budget, that will be the most enticing aspect of these grips.

 The Champkey grips are basically just an off-brand version of the Golf Pride units we saw earlier.
 They are made with the exact same design concept and are virtually indistinguishable in appearance if you don’t notice that they feature different logos.